Poseidon bubble

 The price of Poseidon shares quickly became too high for many investors, so some turned to stocks in other companies exploring near Windarra, and eventually other nickel mining stocks in general.
 As the price of mining shares grew, new companies were listed by promoters hoping to cash in.
 From October to December 1969 the ASX All Mining index rose by 44%.
 Mining stocks peaked in January 1970, then immediately crashed.
 Poseidon shares peaked at an intraday high of $280 in February 1970, and fell rapidly thereafter.

 By the time Poseidon actually started producing nickel, the price of nickel had fallen.
 Also, the nickel ore was of a lower grade than originally thought and extraction costs were higher.
 Profits from the mine were not sufficient to keep Poseidon afloat and it went into receivership in 1974.
 The company was delisted from the stock exchange in 1976.
 Western Mining then took over management of the mine, operating it until 1991.
 Mining ceased at Mount Windarra in 1989, and at South Windarra in 1991.
 Mount Windarra produced 5.3 million tonnes of ore grading 1.5% nickel during the life of the mine.

 In 1974, the Rae Committee handed down its report on the Poseidon bubble, which documented numerous cases of improper trade practices.
 It recommended a number of changes to the regulation of stock markets, which ultimately led to Australia's national companies and securities legislation.

-Poseidon Nickel entered receivership in September 1976, unable to meet its loan repayments but did survive its time in receivership and was relisted on the Australian stock market in December 1978.
+Poseidon Limited entered receivership in September 1976, unable to meet its loan repayments but did survive its time in receivership and was relisted on the Australian stock market in December 1978.
 Poseidon eventually merged with Robert Champion de Crespigny-led Normandy Resources in 1991, with Poseidon being delisted on 8 May 1991 and the name company taking the name of Normandy Poseidon Limited.